rioastamal/workshop-amazon-lightsail-containers/lab-deploy-python-flask/README.md

 DRAFT - Need a review for any spelling or grammatical errors.

-## Workshop Deploying Python Flask on Amazon Lightsail Containers
+## Workshop: Deploy Python Flask on Amazon Lightsail Containers

 In this workshop, participants will be guided how to deploy an API on Amazon Lightsail Containers.
 A simple API built using Python and Flask microframework will be used as an example in this workshop.